wonsunahn/CS1632_RentACat/README.md

 Closing up shop for the day!
 ```

-You should also write appropriate unit tests for each public method.
-There should be at least one unit test per method, and a total of at least SIX unit tests.
-You may group these however you like - (e.g., one unit test for three methods, and three for the last one; two unit tests for two methods, one unit test each for the other two; etc.)
+You will modify two classes: RentACatImpl and RentACatTest.
+The RentACatImpl class is an (incomplete) implementation of the Rent-A-Cat system.
+The RentACatTest class is a JUnit unit test class that tests RentACatImpl.
+All locations where you should add code is marked with the // TODO comment.

-Note that while I have provided a TestRunner, I only provided a skeleton Test file with the name RentACatTest!
-You will need to fill in the Test file with test cases as well as modify the TestRunner to include the correct classes.
-You can view the LinkedList sample code we discussed in class or code under the CommandLineJunit subdirectory for an example of how to do this.
+We are going to use the TestRunner class to invoke JUnit on the RentACatTest class.
+Note that RentACatTest.class is added to the list of classesToTest.

-You should use test doubles/mocks for any references to classes other than the one under test (i.e., double or mock any Cat objects).
-You may use an ArrayList of doubled objects (that is, you do not need to double ArrayList itself).
+You should use test doubles/mocks for any references to classes other than the one under test that the tested class is dependent upon (i.e., double or mock any Cat objects).
+You do not need to double the ArrayList class used within RentACatImpl even though RentACatImpl is dependent upon it.
+ArrayList is a Java standard library class so we will assume that it is fully tested and defect-free at this point. :)

 You do not need to test any of the methods in the Cat class since that is an external class that is beyond the unit we are trying to test.